Franz Unger

 Franz Joseph Andreas Nicolaus Unger (30 November 1800 in Gut Amthof near village Leutschach in Styria, Austria – 13 February 1870 in Graz) was an Austrian botanist, paleontologist and plant physiologist.

 Life and work

 Initially, Unger studied law at the University of Graz.
 In 1820 he moved to Vienna to study medicine, in 1822 he enrolled at the Charles University in Prague.
 In 1823 Unger returned to Vienna and completed his medical studies in 1827.

 From 1827 Unger practiced as a doctor in Stockerau near Vienna, then from 1830 as a court physician in Kitzbühel, Tyrol.

-In 1832, botanists Schott & Endl. published Ungeria is a genus of flowering plants from Norfolk Island belonging to the family Malvaceae.
-It was named in Franz Unger's honour.

 In 1836 he was named professor of botany at the University of Graz and also taught at the Joanneum (which became the Universalmuseum Joanneum and the Graz University of Technology); in 1850 professor of plant physiology in Vienna.
 In 1852 he travelled to Northern Europe and to the Orient.
 Unger retired in 1866 and lived on his farm near Graz.